Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

 However, if the trail wrist is not in the right position and it is more flat or flexed than extended, you won’t be able to rotate through the golf ball with the same speed or power.
 The downswing will instead be spent squaring the clubface.

-If your trail wrist is extended at the top of the swing and the clubface is square, the body can fire through towards the target.
+If your trail wrist is extended at the top of the swing and the clubface is square, the body can fire through toward the target.

 Let the Trail Wrist Extend at Impact

-As your golf club moves through the impact position, your trail wrist must stay extended.
+Your trail wrist must stay extended as your golf club moves through the impact position.
 A trail wrist extended through impact lets you get more power and keep the clubface square.

-On average professional golfers have 10-20 degrees more extension at impact compared to their address position.
+On average professional golfers have 10-20 degrees more extension at impact than their address position.

-To get a general idea of what this looks like, grip a golf club and notice how your trail wrist is maybe slightly extended or almost flat.
+To get a general idea of what this looks like, grip a golf club and notice how your trail wrist may be slightly extended or flat.

 Common Mistakes in Amateur Swings